 A person can live without a spleen but, in reality, the spleen plays a real role in the body’s ability to fight off certain kinds of bacteria.
 A person without a spleen will be placed at a greater risk of coming down with life-threatening bacterial infections.

-If you or a loved one has suffered a ruptured spleen as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 to set up a FREE consultation.
+If you or a loved one has suffered a ruptured spleen as a result of someone else's negligence and would like to discuss your legal options with our experienced Sacramento Personal Injury Attorneys at AutoAccident.com, call us at 916.921.6400 or 800.404.5400 for free, friendly advice.